SahilSanjayKadam/Hospital_Management_PowerBI_Project/README.md

 # Hospital_Management_PowerBI_Project
-A Power BI project for Hospital Management that analyzes patient visits, departmental referrals, doctor performance, and revenue metrics.
-Includes interactive dashboards, DAX measures, and data modeling for actionable insights and decision‑making.
 👋 About the Project
 This project is an interactive Power BI Dashboard designed for a hospital to analyze patient visits, departmental referrals, doctor performance, and revenue metrics — making it easier for hospital staff and management to gain actionable insights and make informed decisions.